nickfessel/blazortabulator/README.md

 # BlazorTabulator

 A C# Razor component library for Tabulator (http://tabulator.info).
-The WebAssemblySample project provides a Blazor integration example of the component library.
+The included WebAssemblySample project provides a Blazor Webassembly application that consumes the BlazorTabulator Razor component library.